divyansh143/azurebotTribalTourism/README.md

 WALKTHROUGH,HOW I CREATED THE PROJECT USING AZURE SERVICES -- https://youtu.be/82oGgq2yqZI  || Project Link  of my azure Web Given below- https://asstorageaccountv2.z13.web.core.windows.net/

+#Also gO through the Synopsis and Methodology.docx attached.